Bentleigh Football Netball Club

 The Bentleigh Football Netball Club is an Australian rules football and netball club located in the southern suburbs of Melbourne.
 The football team participates in the First Division Southern Football Netball League, based in the south and south-eastern suburbs of Melbourne.

-Dragon Club Coterie Group

-The Dragon Club was formed in 2013 by a group of 10 business men, all past players of the Bentleigh Football Club.
-The members, most of whom did not have time to dedicate to the club full-time, wanted to find a way to support the club in their own time and utilizing their skills.
-The Dragon club operates outside of the football / netball club and does not run the club, committee or football department.
-The Dragon Club's focus is on business partnerships, marketing, and sponsorship.
-Building and growing an extensive network of business partnerships, products and services.

 History

 The club was established in 1965, and was originally called Bentleigh Methodists Football Club.
 In 1965 the club had enough seniors to enter the Eastern Suburban Churches Football Association D grade and won nine and lost nine games.

 In 1968 the club won their first premiership downing Mont Albert by 98 points.
 Promoted to C grade, the club lost the C grade grand final in 1970 and the B grade in 1971.
 The ESCFA had a system of both Grand Finals teams got promoted so to avoid the risk of a side playing dead so not to get promoted.
 By 1972 they were in A grade.